HinchK/scheduleguru/readme.md

 #scheduleGuru: a unique business problem that is not spiraling out of control

+this is what i tell myself "everything's fine - don't worry about those features creeping in from everywhere.  totes-magotes!"

+##Laravel is to blame

-this is what happens when you decide to slow-cook a interesting new project with some spiceyness by throwing in a dash of learning a new framework. 'hey, you haven't used php since 5.2 but laravel seems pretty cool - lets do this!'
+"hey, you haven't used php since 5.2 but laravel is all the rage on the streets - lets do this!"

 aaaaaand...
 i have